janaconjo/janaconjo/README.md

 * ✉️  You can contact me at [janaconjoo@gmail.com](mailto:janaconjoo@gmail.com)
 * 🚀  I'm currently working on [ComplexoVaz](http://https://complexo1.netlify.app/)
 * 🧠  I'm currently learning Java
-* 👥  I'm looking to collaborate on Projectos inovadores
+* 👥  I'm looking to collaborate on Projects
 * 💬  Ask me about The sims 4

 <p align="left">